JeanSantosReyes/C51/README.md

 Coupon is a simple two page application that would read the latest cash back offers from the server.

+- Share your digital cash back offers with your friends
+- The coupon application can work offline as well.

 ## Technology stack

 Technology stack used in Coupon